MrMeowzz/Funkin-MrMeowzz/README.md

 ## Build instructions

-**THESE INTRUCTIONS ARE DIFFERENT FROM THE ORIGINAL GAME BECAUSE OF THE WEEK 7 CUTSCENES!
-PLEASE FOLLOW THESE INSTRUCTIONS INSTEAD!
+**THESE INTRUCTIONS ARE A BIT DIFFERENT FROM THE ORIGINAL GAME BECAUSE OF THE WEEK 7 CUTSCENES!
 ONLY WORKS FOR WINDOWS CURRENTLY!**

 THESE INSTRUCTIONS ARE FOR COMPILING THE GAME'S SOURCE CODE!!!